 - Avoid excessive alcohol use, especially beer.

 - Eat less meat, especially liver and sweetbreads, and seafood.
 Get your protein from foods like low-fat dairy. products like yogurt, cheese and milk.

-These medicine and lifestyle change can help you get through an attack and prevent other attacks.
+These medicine and lifestyle changes can help you get through an attack and prevent other attacks.